Best Time to Visit Victoria Falls

-But… February to May is not the best time to make the most of the fall’s close proximity to its near neighbour, Botswana, one of Africa’s legendary Big 5 safari destinations.
+That means that February to May is not the best time to make the most of the Fall’s close proximity to its near neighbour, Botswana, one of Africa’s legendary Big 5 safari destinations unless you don’t mind travelling in green season.
 The best time for a Victoria Falls holiday combined with a Chobe river safari is the dry winter period from June to August.
-Expect great game viewing, warm days and cool nights, little to no rain and plenty of water thundering over the falls.
+Expect great game viewing, warm days and cool nights, little to no rain and plenty of water still thundering over the precipice.

-We don’t recommend visiting the falls at the end of the dry winter period, October through November, when the water level is lowest and the weather is hot and humid.
-Low water levels guarantee you’ll have panoramic views (no misty spray) on both sides of the falls, but the Zambian side (about one quarter of its width) may have dried up completely.
+We don’t recommend visiting the Falls at the end of the dry winter period - October through November - when the water level is lowest and the weather is very hot and humid.
+Low water levels guarantee you’ll have panoramic views (no misty spray) on both sides of the Falls, but the Zambian side (about one quarter of its width) may have dried up completely and all you’ll see is bare rock face.
 Water flow on the Zimbabwean side is permanent but ebbs in volume with the seasons.

 - Full service, flights included